-Ongoing hospital care includes rehabilitation of the patient within a hospital setting or/and within the community.
+Ongoing hospital care includes rehabilitation of the patient within a hospital setting and/ or within the community.

-Assessment of rehabilitation needs
+Assessment of rehabilitation needs.

-3.1.1 Description Major trauma patients admitted to a MTC have a rehabilitation plan (RP) written.
-Rationale Rehabilitation should start as soon as appropriate to enable patients to achieve their functional potential. ^{25,26} Numerator Number of major trauma patients admitted to a MTC, with a length of stay of more than three days who have a RP.
-Denominator Number of major trauma patients whose length of stay is more than three days.
-Note Plan to extend SNAP governance to trauma units from January 2024.
+3.1.1 Description Major trauma patients admitted to an MTC have a rehabilitation plan (RP) written.
+Rationale Rehabilitation should start as soon as appropriate to enable patients to achieve their functional potential.
+Numerator Number of major trauma patients admitted to an MTC, with a length of stay of more than 3 days who have a RP.
+Denominator Number of major trauma patients whose length of stay is more than 3 days.
+Note Plan to extend SNAP governance to TUs from January 2024.
+Excludes patients admitted to the Spinal Injuries Unit.

-Time to assessment of rehabilitation needs
+Time to assessment of rehabilitation needs.

-3.1.2 Description Major trauma patients admitted to a MTC, who have a RP, have it written within three days of admission.
+3.1.2 Description Major trauma patients admitted to an MTC, who have a RP, have it written within 3 days of admission.
 Rationale As 3.1.1.
-Numerator Number of major trauma patients admitted to a MTC who have a RP that is written within three days of admission to a hospital.
-Denominator Number of major trauma patients admitted to a MTC (on day one, two or three) who have a RP.
-Note Plan to extend SNAP governance to trauma units from January 2024.
+Numerator Number of major trauma patients admitted to an MTC who have a RP that is written within 3 days of admission to a hospital.
+Denominator Number of major trauma patients admitted to an MTC (on day one, two or three) who have a RP.
+Note Plan to extend SNAP governance to TUs from January 2024.

-Functional outcome
+Functional outcome.

 3.2 Description Patients who have survived major trauma have their functional outcomes assessed at specific timelines.
 Rationale Trauma systems have been shown to reduce mortality and reduce disability.
 This will provide information on the functional outcome of patients with major trauma to ensure that the MTS is effective.
-Numerator Number of major trauma patients who survive to discharge who are approached about inclusion in the Patient Reported Outcome Measure (PROMs) trauma programme.
+Numerator Number of major trauma patients who survive to discharge who are approached or considered about inclusion in the Patient Reported Outcome Measure (PROMs) trauma programme.
 Denominator Number of major trauma patients who survive to discharge.
 Note Plan to extend SNAP governance to trauma units from January 2024.

-Timely transfer to Specialist in-patient facilities
+Timely transfer to specialist in-patient facilities.